 📋 Ingredients & variations

-There are so many different ways in which you can make authentic naan at home.
+There are so many different ways in which you can make traditional naan at home.
 My recipe uses flour, yogurt, and active yeast.
-Though easy, this naan recipe needs an hour rise time.
-If you’re looking for a quicker variation, or don’t have yeast on hand, I am working on a no yeast naan recipe, so stay tuned.

-- No yogurt?
-No problem.
-Just take some milk, add lemon juice or apple cider vinegar.
+- Naan without yogurt: Just take some milk, add lemon juice or apple cider vinegar.
 This forms buttermilk you can use in lieu of yogurt.

 - Vegan naan: Replace yogurt with vegan yogurt, and you are all set